SiyungCho/seroflow/docs/getting_started.md

 Please refer to the [Pipeline](pipeline.md) documentation to learn more about creating custom Steps.

 ## Advanced Features
-`Pydra` supports several other advanced features to enhance your data pipelines such:
+`Seroflow` supports several other advanced features to enhance your data pipelines such:
 - **Logging**: Automatically logs pipeline execution details.
 - **Caching**: Supports caching intermediate data for improved performance.
 - **Chunking**: Processes data in manageable chunks.